-Australian share market falls to fresh 'horrific' depths as coronavirus fears escalate
+Coronavirus: Australian sharemarket falls to fresh 'horrific' depths

-The Aussie market had its worst day since the Global Financial Crisis, haemorrhaging "horrific" losses after a crude oil price plunge and escalation of the coronavirus stifled international economic growth.
+The Australian market had its worst day since the Global Financial Crisis, haemorrhaging "horrific" losses after a crude oil price plunge and escalation of the coronavirus stifled international economic growth.

 The ASX200 tumbled 7.3 per cent to 5,760.6, shedding a whopping A$140 billion and compounding the near-3 per cent fall from Friday.

-The news comes after the New Zealand dollar fell sharply after a "flash crash" across currency markets, fuelled by plunging oil and equity markets amid heightened fear of the economic consequences of the coronavirus crisis.
+The news comes after the New Zealand dollar fell sharply after a "flash crash" across currency markets.

 CMC veteran market strategist Michael McCarthy said he'd only experienced a handful of days as destructive on the ASX in his 35-year career.